Leverage telehealth technologies to improve access to healthcare and manage the business aspects of telehealth

-Telehealth initiatives hold exciting potential to address health care access issues in Delaware and the region, whether from shortfalls in critical health care specialties, or in under-served geographic locations.
+Telehealth initiatives hold exciting potential to address healthcare access issues in Delaware and beyond, whether from shortfalls in critical healthcare specialties, or in under-served geographic locations.
 Telehealth also provides innovative ways to meet the demands of an aging population, reduce inappropriate use of emergency departments, prevent hospital readmissions, bring care to the most appropriate setting and more.

-This certificate program will provide the foundations of telehealth for participants interested in utilizing telehealth for the delivery of health care.
+This certificate program provides the foundations of telehealth for participants interested in utilizing telehealth for the delivery of healthcare, including technology evaluation, business and operational considerations, regulations, ethics, privacy and more.

 This is a self-paced online course with some scheduled requirements and assignments.